Posted on 8 July 2019, updated on 6 December 2023.

 Do your development team(s) and Ops team(s) have time to collaborate?
 Or is it an additional burden that adds to the pressure of their sprints?

-Some examples of ways in which time can be dedicated to this collaboration, and to facilitate the implementation of DevOps culture in the company:
+Some examples of ways in which time can be dedicated to this collaboration, and to facilitate the implementation of DevOps team and culture in the company:

 Conception workshop tickets: